-Policy 5.2.1: Evaluate all new developments and redevelopments in light of their potential to contribute to the overall health and well-being of the people who live in the surrounding neighborhood.
+Policy 5.2.1: Evaluate all new developments and redevelopments in light of their potential to contribute to the overall well-being of the surrounding neighborhood.

 Policy 5.2.2: In historic neighborhoods and districts, preserve or enhance authentic design characteristics, such as building form, by encouraging new or remodeled structures to be historically compatible with or complementary to the neighborhood and adjacent structures, including those using more contemporary design characteristics.